The Church's Weaknesses

 - “A personal relationship with Christ,” “a passionate relationship with Christ,” and “intimacy with God” all carry sexual connotations which welcome women and repel men.

 - There is a tendency for Christians to assume Elizabethan speech patterns when talking to God (“We beseech thee, O Lord…”) and/or the mantra-like repetition of God’s name (“Lord, we thank you for this day, Lord.”
-These are both perceived as grandstanding to create an illusion of holiness, and are not considered to be genuine devotion.
+These are both perceived as grandstanding to create an illusion of holiness, and are not considered to be genuine devotion, which is why this “god-talk” has little or no resonance outside of religious communities.

 - “Being saved” makes men feel like a damsel in distress.